Updated on February 27th, 2023 by Samuel Smith

 Business Development Companies – or BDCs, for short – can be a great source of current yield for income investors.

 Main Street Capital Corporation (MAIN) is a great example of this.
-This BDC has a current annualized dividend yield of 6.5%.
-With the addition of two semi-annual dividends, the current yield is just under 8%.
+This BDC has a current dividend yield of 6.6%.
+Better yet, Main Street Capital Corporation pays monthly dividends.

-Main Street Capital Corporation’s high dividend yield and monthly payments make it a solid choice for income investors at the security level.
+The stock’s high dividend yield and monthly payments make it a solid choice for income investors.
 But what about the strength of the underlying business?

-Fortunately for investors, the Main Street Capital Corporation business appears to be performing well.
+Fortunately for investors, Main Street Capital’s business appears to be performing well.
 This article will discuss the investment prospects of Main Street Capital Corporation in detail.

 Source: Investor Presentation